fdorothy/urban_exploration/README.md

 Urban exploration text adventure game.

+## Playing

+The latest game is playable at https://fdorothy.github.io/urban_exploration/ .

 ## Dependencies

 The code is a simple html, js and a set of media files.
 You will need to be able to run a local web server to host those files.
 I use static-server which is available through the node package manager (npm).
 There are a million other ways to locally host the content.